Gordon-T/Discord-Media-Tool/README.md

 9. The newly encoded file should be in the same directory as the selected file with `_<video codec>` appended to the file name

 ## Building
+1. Install Go
-1. Clone and extract this repository
+2. Clone and extract this repository
-2. Run `go build -ldflags="-H=windowsgui -s -w" -o .` in the extracted directory
+3. Run `go build -ldflags="-H=windowsgui -s -w" -o .` in the extracted directory
-3. `DMT.exe` should be built in the same directory
+4. `DMT.exe` should be built in the same directory

 ## Credits
 [FFmpeg](https://ffmpeg.org): Does the actual video/audio encoding